-Alfredo Brillembourg – founding director of Urban Think Tank (U-TT), an architectural practice involved in high-profile projects which have resulted in the meaningful transformation in deprived areas in Latin American cities.
+Alfredo Brillembourg is the founding director of Urban Think Tank (U-TT), an architectural practice involved in high-profile projects which have resulted in the meaningful transformation in deprived areas in Latin American cities.
 Since 2007 Brillembourg has been a guest professor at the Graduate School of Architecture and Planning, Columbia University, where he co-founded the Sustainable Living UrbanModel Laboratory (S.L.U.M.
 Lab) with Hubert Klumpner.
-Together with Klumpner, Brillembourg holds the chair for Architecture and Urban Design at the Swiss Institute of Technology (Eidgenössische Technische Hochschule, ETH) in Zurich.

-Justus Uitermark – Dutch professor of sociology (EUR) who specializes in self-organisation and urban policy.
-Although he is not against the shift towards a more self-organising city he warns that especially when used as a political instrument it may also produce adverse consequences and a new inequalities.
+Justus Uitermark is a Dutch professor of sociology (EUR) who specializes in self-organisation and urban policy.
+Although he is not against the shift towards a more self-organising city he warns that especially when used as a political instrument it may also produce adverse consequences and new inequalities.

 Farid Tabarki is the founding director of Studio Zeitgeist, which researches the Dutch, European and global zeitgeist.
 Farid presented the parliamentary election edition of MTV Coolpolitics and television program Dare to Think, from Socrates to Sartre.
 He’s also a member of various supervisory boards and committees, among others the Prins Bernhard Cultuurfonds and Mediamatic.